ACM40960/project-leongill/README.md

 install.packages("Rcpp")
 ```

 You are now ready to install the package.
-Fro, this GitHub repository, download the Blackjackr.zip file.
+Download the Blackjackr.zip file from this GitHub repository.
 Unzip the file with `Right-click` + `unzip all`.
-Open this folder and then open the blackjackr package folder.
+Open this folder and then open the "blackjackr package" folder.
 From here, open the blackjackr R project object which will take you to R-Studio.
 On the top of the screen, hit `Build` -> `Install package`.
 Wait until this process completes.
 Close R and return to the Blackjackr folder.
+# Using the Package

-Open Blackjack_Investigations.RMD which acts as a complete exhibition of the package's functionality.
+After closing R, open Blackjack_Investigations.RMD which acts as a complete exhibition of the package's functionality(Closing R ensures that you use the correct working directory).
 When you first open the document, a prompt will appear at the top of the notebook asking to install the required packages.
 Hit `install` to initiate this process as these packages enable the graphs used in the investigations.
 This button is shown below:
 <p align="left"><img width=50% src="https://github.com/ACM40960/project-leongill/blob/main/Figures/install_packages.png"></p>

 You are now able to use all the functionality of the package.
 First, type the following line into the console which lists all of the functions in the package: